g2nb/nbtools/README.md

     if the tool was successfully unregistered
 * **list(): list**
     * Lists all currently registered tools
+* **modified(): timestamp**
+    * Returns a timestamp of the last time the list of registered tools was modified (register or unregister).
+This is useful when caching the list of tools.

 ### Notebook Tool Interface
 * **load(): boolean**
     * Function to call when a notebook first loads (for example, import dependencies, add new cell type to the menu, add buttons to the toolbar, etc.).
-* **prepare(): cell**
+* **render(cell): boolean**
     * Function to call when you click on a tool in the navigation.
-Returns the Jupyter cell to call render() upon, or None
-* **render(cell): boolean**
-    * Function to render the tool in a cell.
-Accepts the cell to render itself in.
 Returns true if it successfully rendered.

 > The following is metadata the tool defines and which may be used to render a description of the tool